JonathanSaudhof/design-patterns/README.md

 Solution: When handling complex or complicated tasks you can create an facade interface in order to hide the complexity behind an easy to understand and test api.

+## Proxy

+Problem: You want to controll the access of an external resource, have an expensive object to create within you system you need to access at different places, or you want to protect the access of an internal object.

+Solution: You can mittigate the access via an proxy which implements the same interface as the original object but with an adapted logic.
+The proxy is controlls when an how the actual object is instantiaded.